Weekdays and evenings.

 How I work

-I also consider individual circumstances whereby a concessionary fee would be charged.
-Especially in light of this time of financial insecurity for many.
+I also consider individual financial circumstances whereby a concessionary fee would be charged.

 Training, qualifications & experience

-Post Graduate Diploma in Counseling Abertay University Dundee.(2015)
+Post Graduate Diploma in Counselling Abertay University Dundee.(2015)

-Graduate Certificate in Counseling Skills Abertay University Dundee.(2013)
+Graduate Certificate in Counselling Skills Abertay University Dundee.(2013)

-I am a Registered Member of the British Association for Counseling and Psychotherapy.
+I am a Registered Member of the British Association for Counselling and Psychotherapy.

 My work background has been with varied client groups both in the voluntary and public sectors working with families, young people, older people, mental health, and womens issues.
 I also have a work background and wide experience in domestic abuse.
-Currently I am doing clinical supervision with the staff at an agency supporting women children and young people affected by domestic abuse.
+I have experience in clinical supervision working with the staff at an agency supporting women children and young people affected by domestic abuse.